admb-project/admb/README.txt

 ------------
 This software was originally developed by David Fournier of Otter Research Ltd.

-Several other folks have contributed to the ADMB Project:
+Thanks to the following who have contributed to the ADMB Project by providing fixes and/or suggestions:

 * David Fournier
 * John Sibert